 Osher Lifelong Learning Institute

 Founded in 1995 as the Elder Learning Institute, OLLI at the U of M joined the national network of lifelong-learning institutes supported by the Bernard Osher Foundation in 2004.
-Today the organization has more than 1200 dues-paying members and offers around 350 stimulating courses each year.
-The volunteer course leaders are experts in their fields and eager to share their knowledge with others.
+Today the organization has more than 1,200 dues-paying members and offers around 300 stimulating courses each year.
+OLLI course leaders come from a variety of backgrounds.
+Some are retired professors who are experts in their fields; others are people with a strong passion for particular subjects.
+All course leaders are eager to share their knowledge and love of learning with OLLI members.
 There are no tests and no grades—just the excitement of learning and discussing something new.

 OLLI also offers a wide range of programs outside the classroom.
 Members can choose from more than 30 Special Interest Groups centered on activities ranging from knitting and play reading to kayaking and discussing articles in Scientific American.
 Travel programs related to OLLI courses provide another opportunity to make new friends and share interests.
 Recent trips have taken OLLI members to Brazil, Portugal, and Spain, where eating new and delicious cuisine was an important part of the learning experience.

 If you are interested in sharing knowledge and friendship with a community of like-minded people, take a look at what OLLI has to offer.
 It might be just the right club for you!

 2018−2019 Request and Registration Dates